 The Green Energy Act (2009) enabled legislation governing project assessments and approvals to be altered to allow for a more streamlined Renewable Energy Approval (REA) process.
 Under Section 22(1) of the REA, an archaeological assessment must be conducted if the proponent concludes that engaging in the project may have an impact on archaeological resources.
+In this report, Golder determines that archaeological potential for the recovery of pre-contact Aboriginal and Euro-Canadian historic archaeological resources exists within the study area.
 Currently, Ontario Regulation 359/09 of the Environmental Protection Act governs the REA process for renewable energy projects such as wind, anaerobic digestions, solar and thermal treatment facilities.
 This assessment was undertaken in order to meet the requirements for an application for a REA, as outlined in Ontario Regulation 359/09 section 22(3) of the Environmental Protection Act.

 The objectives of the Stage 1 archaeological assessment were to compile all available information about the known and potential cultural heritage resources within the study area and to provide specific direction for the protection, management and/or recovery of these resources.
-In compliance with the provincial standards and guidelines set out in the Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011), the objectives of the Stage 1 archaeological overview/background study are as follows:
+In compliance with the provincial standards and guidelines set out in the Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011a), the objectives of the Stage 1 archaeological overview/background study are as follows: